-The demand for donor breast milk has increased as Parentology reported last month.
-Many parents are paying a hefty price for human breast milk or seeking out donors through milk exchanges on social media.
-While the safety of these practices has come under question, now the nutritional value of donor breast milk is under scrutiny.
+The demand for donor breast milk has increased, and many parents are paying a hefty price for human breast milk or seeking out donors through milk exchanges on social media.
+While the safety of these practices has come under question, now donor breast milk nutrition is also under scrutiny.

 A new study from the University of Rochester indicates all the nutrients newborns need may not be found in donor milk.
 The study examined milk from 138 samples of donated human milk from the Mother’s Milk Bank in Colorado.
 The results from the analysis confirmed previous research that donor milk had lower caloric density than expected.

 The milk also showed a specific deficit in Zinc.
 The nutrient Zinc plays a large role in babies’ growth and development, so its lack in donor milk is a cause for concern for parents supplementing at home.
 The concentration of Zinc naturally decreases in a mother’s milk the further away she is from giving birth.
 Since donors circumstances vary greatly, so do the nutrients in their milk.

 That should not deter parents wanting to use donor milk, according to Bridget E. Young, PhD, CLC, an author of the study.
 Young tells Parentology, “Donor milk is a lifesaving source of nutrition, especially for premature infants.
 Donor milk is routinely fortified for premature babies to meet their elevated nutrient needs.
 This fortification overcomes the lower value of protein and zinc observed in many donor milk pools.”

 Indeed, hospitals and NICU’s use fortifiers with all donor breast milk to ensure babies receive the correct amount of calories and nutrients.